GriffFerguson/DNA-Replication/README.md

 This is not compatible with internet explorer, and responsiveness is not compatible with Firefox.

 **Approximate total line count for game files (excluding transpiled files and source maps): <ins>785</ins>**

+## What is DNA Replication?

+In order for cells and organisms to reproduce, DNA must be replicated.
+<br>Semi-conservative replication, which is experienced in normal DNA replication, occurs when helicase splits the leading and lagging strands of DNA apart.
+With the two complimentary strands, polymerase creates a compliment strand for the two separated strands.
+Polymerase works from the 5' end of a strand to the 3' end.
+For leading (5' to 3') strands, this mean polymerase works towards the helicase.
+In the case of lagging strands (3' to 5'), polymerase works away from the helicase, creating fragments of the completed strand known as Okasaki Fragments.
+Ligase is used to bond these fragments into one strand.
+Once the replication is complete, the two strands are condensed into chromosomes.